planetscale/docs/content/news/team-profile-lori-raunaq.md

 R: Oh sweet!
 My birthday is on the 20th!
 R: *Hi-fives Lori*
 R: That’s why I’m gonna see Ben Kenney!
 It’s his last solo show.
-L: I’m so jealous that you get to go.
+L: I’m so jealous.
+You HAVE to go.
 I’m looking forward to PlanetScale taking off, the Godsmack show in April in Milwaukee, and going to the beach in June.

 **Abhi: What about you Raunaq?**